Dirac Operators, Dirac Cohomology and Unitarity for $A(m\vert n)$: Dirac operators, Dirac cohomology and unitarizable supermodules

 The Dirac cohomology $\DC(\HH)$ inherits the structure of a unitarizable $\even$-supermodule.
-Since the oscillator module $M(\odd)$ is itself a unitarizable $\even$-supermodule (see Section \ref{subsubsec::Weyl_Supermodule}), it follows that $\HH \otimes M(\odd)$, under the diagonal embedding, is also a unitarizable $\even$-supermodule.
-Given that the Dirac operator $\Dirac$ is invariant, it implies that $\Ker \Dirac$ likewise carries the structure of a unitarizable $\even$-supermodule.
-This immediately follows from Proposition~\ref{prop::square_dirac}.
+Since the oscillator module $M(\odd)$ is itself a unitarizable $\even$-supermodule (Proposition~\ref{prop:oscillator_module_even_semisimple}), it follows that $\HH \otimes M(\odd)$ is also a unitarizable $\even$-supermodule.
+Here the action is induced by the diagonal embedding of $\even$ into $\mathcal{W}(\gg)$.
+Since the Dirac operator $\Dirac$ is $\even$-invariant, it follows that $\Ker \Dirac$ likewise carries the structure of a unitarizable $\even$-supermodule.

 \begin{proposition} The Dirac cohomology $\DC(\HH)$ of a unitarizable $\gg$-supermodule $\HH$ is a unitarizable $\even$-supermodule.
-In particular, it decomposes completely in unitarizable simple $\even$-supermodules. \end{proposition}
+In particular, if $\HH$ is simple, it decomposes completely into unitarizable highest weight $\even$-supermodules. \end{proposition}